ziqiq/ziqiq.github.io/resume/index.md

 ## Summary

 - **1 year of full-time** and **1.5 years of intern** experience as a solid software engineer in system and web development.
-- Skilled in **object-oriented programming** and **design patterns** demonstrated by various C/C++, Javascript, and Java projects.
+- Skilled in **object-oriented programming** demonstrated by various C/C++ and Javascript/Typescript projects.
-- Familiar with network, socket programming, and fundamental cryptographic primitives.
+- Familiar with operating system, network, and fundamental cryptographic primitives.

 ## Education